Nicholas J. Pace Professor & Department Chair

 Dr. Pace joined the University of Nebraska-Lincoln in 2017 as professor and chair of the Department of Educational Administration.

 His research focuses primarily on the principalship.
 He has researched and written on the school experiences of gay and lesbian students, as well as the use of role play activities, case studies, and other tools in the preparation of school leaders.
-His most recent projects were two books, Reality Calling and Seeking Balance, which tell the story of a fictional principal’s first year on the job.
+His most recent project is a second edition of a book entitled, The Principal’s Hot Seat Observing Real-World Dilemmas which features video footage of an authentic role play exercise for principals, was published in 2022 with co-authors Drs.
+Shavonna Holman and Cailen O'Shea.
+Other books include Reality Calling and Seeking Balance, which tell the story of a fictional principal’s first year on the job.
 Dr. Pace’s other scholarly interests include school administrator wellness and the ways school leaders seek to grow and improve their leadership practice.
 In addition, Dr. Pace has an interest in qualitative research, mentoring, inclusivity, and school culture and climate.